 The content offered at Russian higher secondary schools varies depending on whether it is an academic or vocational program.
 In other words, someone might be studying programming while another person is pursuing a culinary degree.
 However, there are three core subjects that every student has to take which are Russian language and literature; history; a foreign language like English; natural sciences with either geography or biology

 In New Zealand, there are a variety of high school subjects students can choose from.
-There are subjects such as English, Mathematics, Science, Health Education, Technology or Design.
-Although there is no mandatory subject requirement to progress on to University level courses after completing NCEA Level 3, the most common pathway for many students is Bachelor’s degree in law, business, and sciences.
+There are subjects such as English, Mathematics, Science, Health Education, Technology, or Design.
+Although there is no mandatory subject requirement to progress to University level courses after completing NCEA Level 3, the most common pathway for many students is Bachelor’s degree in law, business, and sciences.
 At this point, international qualifications are required.
 Countries with similar systems of higher secondary education include Argentina (Collegiate Education), Norway (Vestadgangsskule), and Denmark (Stx).